 \section{Introduction}

-The aim of the present paper is to construct deep ReLU neural networks for approximation of parametric and stochastic elliptic PDEs with lognormal or affine inputs.
-We investigate the convergence rate of this approximation in terms of the size of the approximating deep ReLU neural networks.
+The aim of the present paper is to construct deep ReLU neural networks for approximation of functions in Bochner spaces and to apply the obtained results to approximation of solutions to parametric and stochastic elliptic PDEs with lognormal or affine inputs.
+We investigate the convergence rate of this approximation in terms of the size of approximating deep ReLU neural networks.

 The universal approximation capacity of neural networks has been known since the 1980's (\cite{Cyben89,HSW89, Funa90,Bar91}).
 In recent years, deep neural networks have been rapidly developed and successfully applied to a wide range of fields.
 The main advantage of deep neural networks over shallow ones is that they can output compositions of functions cheaply.
 Since their application range is getting wider, theoretical analysis revealing reasons of these significant practical improvements attracts substantial attention \cite{ ABMM17,DDF.19,MPCB14,Te15,Te16}.
 In the last several years, there has been a number of interesting papers that addressed the role of depth and architecture of deep neural networks in approximating functions that possess special regularity properties such as analytic functions \cite{EWa18,Mha96}, differentiable functions \cite{PeVo18,Ya17a}, oscillatory functions \cite{GPEB21}, functions in Sobolev or Besov spaces \cite{AlNo20,GKNV21,GKP20,Ya18}.
-High-dimensional approximations by deep neural networks have been studied in \cite{MoDu19, Suzu18,DN20,DKT21}, and their applications to high-dimensional PDEs in \cite{SS18,EGJS18,OSZ21,HOS21,GS20,GS21,GH21}.
+High-dimensional approximations by deep neural networks have been studied in \cite{MoDu19, Suzu18,DN20}, and their applications to high-dimensional PDEs in \cite{SS18,EGJS18,OSZ21,GS20,GS21,GH21}.
 Most of these papers used deep ReLU (Rectified Linear Unit) neural networks since the rectified linear unit is a simple and preferable activation function in many applications.
-The output of such a neural network is a continuous piece-wise linear function which is easily and cheaply computed.
+The output of such neural networks is continuous piece-wise linear function which are easily and cheaply computed.
 We refer the reader to the recent surveys \cite{DHP21,Pet20} for various problems and aspects of neural network approximation and bibliography.